 - This War of Mine has simple but interesting game mechanics.

-- You are unable manually save your progress in This War of Mine which is lackluster.
+- You are unable to manually save your progress.

 - You have to unnecessarily wait around while completing extensive tasks in This War of Mine.